(Course Number) - (Course Title)

 - Policies for makeup quizzes, exams, or late assignments.

 - Policies for taking exams early.

-- Attendance policy, expected classroom behavior, rules, and other policies regarding student conduct, use of laptops, cell phones, safety/health issues.
+- Attendance policy, expected classroom behavior, rules, and other policies regarding student conduct, use of mobile devices, cell phones, safety/health issues.

 - List point deductions from grade of the above list, if any.